rachelbari/CAPEC-Information-Retrieval/README.md

 **Information Retrieval:**
 * Information Retrieval is the task of gathering resources that are revelant to a user's information needs.
 We use NLP to process documents and extract information.
 In this lesson, we will be building a document retrieval system that matches user queries with documents in the CAPEC database.
 * There are many different design decisions that comprise an information retrieval system.
-Two key factors are *document representation* and *document similarity*
+Two key factors are *document representation* and *document similarity*.